 Exit intent technology is used to capture more leads and reduce cart abandonment

-by showing a popup or a widget once the courser of the visitor leave the frame of the site.
+by showing a popup or a widget once the courser of the visitor leaves the frame of the site.

 Exit-Intent technology on mobile